Dynamics 365 Navigation

-There are some core concepts to understand about navigating Microsoft Dynamics 365.
+There are some core concepts to understand about the Microsoft Dynamics 365 navigation.
 If you have experience using Microsoft Office applications, you will find the interface very familiar.
 Here are the basic concepts:

 - Navigation Bar

 The black band at the top of the screen is called the Navigation Bar and controls the entire navigation of Dynamics 365 and also provides a visual crumb trail for where the user is at in the application.
 Anywhere you see a ⱽ or > icon there are options available underneath.
 Depending on your deployment (online or on-premise) the navigation bar may look slightly different.
 Let’s look at the parts that make up the navigation bar in detail.

 - Office 365 (Online Only) – Navigate to your Office 365 applications